WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 10. What is JSX?

-- JSX is a syntax extension for JavaScript that allows developers to write HTML-like elements in thir JavaScript code .
+- JSX is a syntax extension for JavaScript that allows developers to write HTML-like elements in their JavaScript code .
 It is commonly used in React to describe the structure and content of a components's user interface.

 ## 11. Can browsers read a JSX file ?